Alfred Dreyfus: The Dreyfus affair

-In France there was a passionate campaign by Dreyfus's supporters, including leading artists and intellectuals such as Émile Zola, following which he was given a second trial in 1899, but again declared guilty of treason despite the evidence of his innocence.
+In France there was a passionate campaign by Dreyfus' supporters, including leading artists and intellectuals such as Émile Zola, following which he was given a second trial in 1899, but again declared guilty of treason despite the evidence of his innocence.

 However, due to public opinion, Dreyfus was offered and accepted a pardon by President Émile Loubet in 1899 and released from prison; this was a compromise that saved face for the military's mistake.
 Had Dreyfus refused the pardon, he would have been returned to Devil's Island, a fate he could no longer emotionally cope with; so officially Dreyfus remained a traitor to France, and pointedly remarked upon his release:

-For two years, until July 1906, he lived in a state of house-arrest with one of his sisters at Carpentras, and later at Cologny.
+For two years, until July 1906, he lived in a state of house arrest with one of his sisters at Carpentras, and later at Cologny.

 On 12 July 1906, Dreyfus was officially exonerated by a military commission.
 The day after his exoneration, he was readmitted into the army with a promotion to the rank of major (Chef d'Escadron).
 A week later, he was made Knight of the Legion of Honour, and subsequently assigned to command an artillery unit at Vincennes.
 On 15 October 1906, he was placed in command of another artillery unit at Saint-Denis.

 Aftermath

 While attending a ceremony relocating Zola's ashes to the Panthéon on 4 June 1908, Dreyfus was wounded in the arm by a gunshot from a right-wing journalist, Louis Grégori, who was trying to assassinate him.
-Grégori was acquitted by the Parisian court which accepted his defense that he had not meant to kill Dreyfus, meaning merely to graze him.
+Grégori was acquitted by the Parisian court, which accepted his defence that he had not meant to kill Dreyfus, meaning merely to graze him.

-In 1937 Dreyfus's son Pierre published his father's memoirs based on his correspondence between 1899 and 1906.
-The memoirs were titled Souvenirs et Correspondance and translated into English by Betty Morgan.
+In 1937, Dreyfus' son Pierre published his father's memoirs based on his correspondence between 1899 and 1906.
+The memoirs were titled Souvenirs et Correspondance and translated into English, as Dreyfus: His Life and Letters, by Betty Morgan.

 Dreyfus started corresponding with the marquise Marie-Louise Arconati-Visconti in 1899 and began attending her Thursday (political) salons after his release.
 They continued their correspondence until her death in 1923.